exercism/javascript/concepts/basics/introduction.md

 // => TypeError: Assignment to constant variable.
 ```

-> 💡 In a later Concept Exercise the difference between _constant_ assignment / binding and _constant_ value is explored and explained.
+> 💡 In a later Learning Exercise, the difference between _constant_ assignment / binding and _constant_ value is explored and explained.

 ## Function Declarations